 Early of the year, we set goals.
 We know what’s important for us, what actions we need to take in order to achieve our goals.
 To double our income, to start eating healthy, spend more time with family or start exercise to lose weight.
-But 54% of us never get started, and another 37% stop after a few attempt of trying.
+But 54% of us never get started, and another 37% stop after a few attempts of trying.

 Procrastination is a hot topic to talk about.
 It simply means we’re not doing or we’re delaying things we set out to do.
 For most of us who have important goals to achieve in life, we know how bad is it to procrastinate.

 The problem is – we still do it.
-It’s a complex human behaviour to explain in the context of science, but you don’t need to understand why for now, we’re going to talk about how to stop procrastination.
+It’s a complex human behavior to explain in the context of science, but you don’t need to understand why for now, we’re going to talk about how to stop procrastination.

 You don’t need to know how to build a car to drive a car.

 First thing first, starts small.
 Procrastination usually occurs when we overthink or overly plan.
-Planning too much and drawing out too many action steps will only make us feeling overwhelmed and hence never ready to start.
+Planning too much and drawing out too many action steps will only make us feel overwhelmed and hence never ready to start.